 4 COVID-19 cases confirmed

-The Centre for Health Protection today announced it is investigating four additional cases of COVID-19.
+The Centre for Health Protection today announced it is investigating four additional confirmed cases of COVID-19.

-The newly reported cases involve two males and two females aged between 13 and 39.
+The newly reported cases involve two males and two females aged between two and 68.
 All of the patients travelled during the incubation period and one is an overseas student.

 Epidemiological investigations and relevant contact tracing on confirmed cases are ongoing.